 As the name states the hybrid cloud is a combination of the public and private cloud systems.
 In the case of a hybrid cloud, sensitive data can be stored on the private cloud while shareable information can be on the public cloud.
 This option offers the user the best of both worlds, but with the challenge of having to maintain two platforms and migrating data separately.

 The fourth option is a hybrid between physical and cloud storage.
 In this case, an organisation can choose to retain some of its information on premises and move the rest to the cloud.
-When choosing this cloud migration plan, the dependencies between applications needs to be well documented so that any issues that could arise can be identified and suitable measures taken to resolve them.
+When choosing a plan for application migration to cloud, the dependencies between applications needs to be well documented so that any issues that could arise can be identified and suitable measures taken to resolve them.

 3. Loop employees into the plan